wp-plugins/pricing-deals-for-woocommerce/readme.txt

 == Description ==

 Power your store to greater success with pricing deals and sales promotions!
 Just about any type of pricing deal you can think of, Pricing Deals for WooCommerce is your one-stop shop to accomplish it.

+= New Features =

+*   You can now choose between showing the discount as a Coupon, or directly in the Unit Price
+*   "Wholesale Tax Free" Role now available, as well as a "buy_tax_free" Role Capability
+*   Catalog Pricing Additional Messages - add a message after the price - "Save XX Percent!"

 = What can you do with Pricing Deals? =